 Marcus promises to make paying down your credit card debt simple.
 If you’re approved for a debt consolidation loan, the company will send the funds directly to your credit card companies.
 You may use direct payment for up to 10 credit cards and you won’t have to pay a fee.

-Just remember to continue making payments on your credit card debt until you verify that it’s been paid off.Balance transfer vs. personal loan: Which will work best for you?
+Just remember to continue making payments on your credit card debt until you verify that it’s been paid off.6 best debt consolidation loans

 No application, origination, prepayment-penalty or late fees